Idle-Labs/idle-gov-distribution/README.md

 yarn start
 ```

-A file called token-distribution.csv containing the token distribution will be saved in the project directory.
+A file called token-distribution.csv containing the token distribution will be saved in the project directory, token addresses are lowercase.